mmcdevitt1997/vending_machine_api/README.md

 # Vending Machine API

-## Getting Started
+## Instructions

+These are instructions on how to get the Vending Machine API up and run as that you make to call the API.

+### Requirements
-Make sure you have Python 3.7 or greater installed.
+Make sure you have Python 3.7 or greater installed and are able to use pip.

+### Installing Process

 Clone this repository down in desired location: